Subpopulations in Alzheimer’s Disease alzheon

 65% of patients diagnosed with Alzheimer’s disease carry at least one copy of APOE4 gene.

-Of those, 15% carry two copies of APOE4 gene (homozygous for APOE4 gene).
+15% carry two copies of APOE4 gene (homozygous for APOE4 gene).

 25% of the general population carry at least one copy of APOE4 gene, therefore, at high risk for development of Alzheimer’s disease.